SirVeggie/otm-harjoitustyo/README.md

 # Turtle Race

 A game about racing turtles.
-You as the player are provided background information of the racing turtles in info snippets, which you are to use to deduce how well each turtle will perform in the race.
-Your job is to use the information provided to correctly choose the winning turtle.
+You as the player are provided information of the racing turtles, which you are to use to deduce how well each turtle will perform in the race.
+Essentially to correctly choose the winning turtle.

 ## Documentation
 [Work hours](https://github.com/SirVeggie/otm-harjoitustyo/blob/master/Documentation/work_hours.md)